 Schiff Hall, as well as its close neighbor Harrington Hall, gaze out upon the North-Quad where you will frequently find students studying, playing Frisbee, and catching up with friends.
-Schiff has traditionally been home to the Adventure Education Program.
+Schiff has traditionally been home to the Outdoor Exploration theme housing.

 👤 Capacity: 80